OHSU Files With State Regulator to Purchase Rival Legacy Health

 OHSU moved to acquire Legacy after the COVID-19 pandemic, when both institutions were losing money because of rising costs for labor and supplies and a dearth of patients seeking more complex, higher-margin care.
 By combining, the two hospital systems aim to find economies of scale.

-“Initially, the new, integrated system is likely to incur short-term operational losses through 2028,” the document, obtained by WW, says.
+“Initially, the new, integrated system is likely to incur short-term operational losses through 2028,” the document, obtained by WW, reads.
 “Most of these losses are driven by factors independent of the integration proposal, would accrue to our individual health care systems without a combination and are similar to those impacting our peer institutions nationally.”

-In an agreement signed by Jacobs and leaders of five unions, obtained by WW, OHSU agreed not lay off any more union workers before the Legacy deal closes and for 12 months afterward.
+In an agreement signed by Jacobs and leaders of five unions obtained by WW, OHSU agreed not lay off any more union workers before the Legacy deal closes and for 12 months afterward.
 OHSU has been shedding workers for months to cut costs.
-Employees let go between 12 months and 24 months after the merger that will get six months of base pay and six months of COBRA health benefits.
+Employees let go between 12 months and 24 months after the merger will get six months of base pay and six months of COBRA health benefits.

-The signatories to the labor agreement are the Oregon Nurses Association, the Pacific Northwest Hospital Medicine Association, the American Federation of State, County and Municipal Employees Council 75, the Oregon Federation of Nurses and Health Professionals and the Service Employees International Union Local 49.
+The signatories to the labor agreement are the Oregon Nurses Association, the Pacific Northwest Hospital Medicine Association, the American Federation of State, County and Municipal Employees Council 75, the Oregon Federation of Nurses and Health Professionals, and the Service Employees International Union Local 49.

 “We are eager to collaborate with OHSU throughout this process to realize the full potential of this acquisition,” the unions said in a statement.
 “By prioritizing job security, professional development, and an inclusive workplace, this acquisition is poised to make OHSU the premier healthcare provider and employer in the region.”

-Among the issues that HCMO will examine in its review of the merger are access to care and cost.
+Among the issues HCMO will examine in its review of the merger are access to care and cost.

 In its public statement, OHSU said costs at the combined hospital system are expected to grow at “roughly the same rate as if Legacy and OHSU remained separate, reflecting national trends in health care.
 As a public health system, OHSU has no incentive to increase costs beyond what’s necessary for financial stability.”